tucna/Jais/README.md

 # Features
 - Fully functional **Free ride** mode.
+- The game is difficult, cannons are controled by random.
-- You can destroy a cannon only when it is out of the wall.
+- The cannons are destroyable only when out of the wall.
-- Game contains pickable bonuses.
+- The game contains pickable bonuses.
 - Original music made by Roman Antala.

 # Screenshots